Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Fourier-Stieltjes algebras and decomposable multipliers on

-holds for $\mu$-almost every $u \in G^{(0)}$ and $\nu^u$-almost every $\gamma_1,\ldots ,\gamma_n \in G^{u}$.
-Now, we connect (with no surprise) this condition with \cite[Prop.
-8.4]{ArK1} (the proof of the last result is true for a locally compact group and a trivial cocycle).
+holds for $\mu$-almost all $u \in G^{(0)}$ and $\nu^u$-almost all $\gamma_1,\ldots ,\gamma_n \in G^{u}$.
+We now naturally relate this condition to \cite[Proposition 8.4 p.~166]{ArK23}, where the proof holds for the case of a locally compact group endowed with a trivial cocycle.